Stay Tuned (film)

-Stay Tuned is a 1992 American fantasy comedy film directed by Peter Hyams and written by Jim Jennewein and Tom S. Parker.
+Stay Tuned is a 1992 American fantasy comedy film directed by Peter Hyams from a screenplay by Jim Jennewein and Tom S. Parker, with an animated sequence supervised by Chuck Jones.
 The film stars John Ritter, Pam Dawber, Jeffrey Jones, and Eugene Levy.
 Its plot follows a suburban couple who are sucked into a television world by an emissary of hell, and must survive for 24 hours in order to be released from it.

-Stay Tuned was released in the United States on August 14, 1992, by Warner Bros.
-Pictures.
-The film received mixed reviews from critics and grossed $12 million.
+Stay Tuned was released in the United States by Warner Bros.
+Pictures on August 14, 1992.
+The film received mixed reviews from critics and was a commercial failure, grossing $12 million against a $15–20 million budget.

 Plot

-Struggling Seattle plumbing salesman, former fencing athlete, and couch potato Roy Knable lives with his neglected wife Helen, a vitamin product senior manager who attempts to divorce him.
-After a fight (which involved Helen smashing the family television screen with one of Roy's fencing trophies as a wake-up call to reality), Mr. Spike, a mysterious salesman, appears at the couples' door, offering them a new high-tech satellite dish system filled with 666 channels of programs one cannot view on regular television.
-Unbeknownst to Roy, Spike is an emissary from hell who wants to boost the influx of souls by arranging for TV junkies to be killed in the most gruesome and ironic situations imaginable.
-The 'candidates' are sucked into a hellish television world, called Hellevision, and put through a gauntlet where they must survive a number of demonic satirical versions of sitcoms and movies.
+Struggling Seattle plumbing salesman, former fencing athlete and couch potato Roy Knable lives with his neglected wife Helen.
+After a fight (which involves Helen smashing the family's television with one of Roy's fencing trophies as a wake-up call to reality), salesman Mr. Spike appears at the couple's door, offering them a high-tech satellite dish system filled with 666 channels of programs one cannot view on regular television.
+After discovering the TV set, Helen starts planning to divorce.
+Unbeknownst to Roy, Spike is an emissary from hell who wants to boost the influx of souls by arranging for TV junkies to be killed in gruesome and ironic situations.
+The 'candidates' are sucked into Hellvision, a hellish world where they must survive demonic satirical versions of sitcoms and movies.
 If they can survive for 24 hours, they are free to go, but if they get killed, then their souls will become the property of Satan.

-The dish eventually sucks Roy and Helen into this warped world.
-Spike pursues them, entering some shows along with the Knables to halt their advance.
-Through tenacity, improvisation, and sheer luck, the Knables stay alive, and their young son Darryl recognizes his parents fighting for their lives on the TV set.
-He and his older sister Diane are able to provide assistance from the real world.
-This infuriates Spike to the point that he makes good on Roy's contract, releasing him, but not Helen, as she was not in the system under contract.